Accelerated Degree Programs

 Frequently Asked Questions

-Why should I consider enrolling in a Thrive in Five accelerated program?
+Why should I consider Thrive in Five?

-Who can enroll in a Thrive in Five accelerated program?
+Who can enroll in Thrive in Five?

-Contact the Thrive in Five program advisor for the program you are interested in and the advisor will guide you through the application process.
+Contact the Thrive in Five program advisor to learn more about the program you want to pursue.
 Admission criteria may differ between programs and are determined by the departments.
-Visit the Thrive in Five Programs page to find the program advisor.
+Visit the Thrive in Five programs page to find the program advisor.

-Can I take graduate-level courses while I’m an undergraduate student and count them toward both my undergraduate degree and my graduate degree?
+May I take graduate-level courses while I’m an undergraduate student and count them toward both my undergraduate degree and my graduate degree?

-You apply to the MSU Graduate School as part of Thrive in Five.
-Each program offered has its own specific requirements for graduate admission and the advisor for your program will help you with this process.
+Each program offered has its own specific requirements for graduate admission, and the advisor for your program can help you with this process.
 Visit the Thrive in Five programs page to find the advisor for each program.

 No. You’ll graduate with your bachelor's degree prior to earning your graduate degree.